 Where does arsenic come from?

-Arsenic in nature is due primarily to natural deposits in the earth’s crust.
+In nature, arsenic exists primarily in natural deposits in the Earth’s crust.
 Arsenic enters groundwater through erosion.
 Well water arsenic contamination can also occur through man-made products such as pesticides, animal feed, etc.

 What are the health effects of arsenic?

-Arsenic 3 and 5 can be removed with an adsorptive media that treats the whole house.
-Arsenic 5 can be removed with adsorptive media, ion exchange, and reverse osmosis.
+Arsenic 3 and 5 can be removed with a system that uses adsorptive media to treat the whole house.
+Arsenic 5 can be removed with adsorptive media, ion exchange, and/or reverse osmosis.